Kyndryl brand standards

 Below you'll find detailed design guidance on how to use the registered Kyndryl logo correctly and consistently across use cases and content types.
 Please remember that using the logo in a new way across any medium requires explicit brand and legal approval.

 Our logo color combinations were carefully chosen to create a distinct brand palette that is both ADA compliant and sets us apart in an industry already crowded with reds, blues and greens.
-Below are our approved logo color combinations.
+To the right are our approved logo color combinations.

-Our logo comes in two main versions: color (positive) and white (reverse).
+Our logo comes in two main versions: color (positive) and white (negative).

 When our logo is placed on light backgrounds, we use the positive version in Warm Red.
 This is our primary logo.

-When our logo is placed on a Warm Red or darker background, we use the reverse logo in white.
+When our logo is placed on a Warm Red or darker background, we use the negative logo in white.

 For legibility, the logo should be at least 0.75” wide in print and 50px wide digitally.
 On screens, keep pixel density in mind and scale the logo large enough that every letter is easy to read.

-Here are a few examples of our logo placement.
+Below you can find clear guidance on where to place our logo depending on content type.
 Always place our logo on a solid background or image where it has clear legibility.

 Our logo works best in the bottom left of a layout, which is our primary placement for most branded assets.